-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The group of year 6 children, who met with the inspectors, know what to do if they have any concerns about their welfare and were well-informed about how to deal with concerns about their well-being when online at school or at home.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+It is appropriate the school continues to review and update policies to reflect staff changes.
+The year 6 children, reported that they feel safe in school and are aware of what to do if they have any concerns about their safety or welfare.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.